 Our approach to time management, organization and planning is entirely brain-based.
 In our courses, you understand how your brain is wired and how to work with your strengths – and weaknesses.
 Together, we train your brain to retain and use the visual tools/strategies that will help you reach your goals.

-Individuals: Classes are taught in person in the Portland Metro area, Sonoma County, CA and online anywhere in the world.
+Individuals: Classes are taught in person in the Portland Metro area and Northern California.

-View our ongoing Time Management and Planning classes.
+View our ongoing Oregon Time Management and Planning classes.

 Raise your productivity (without the stress) and learn how to: